The theology company logo

 Toward the book 'Physical Theology'

-Introduction: Physics is the study of the dynamics of the universe.
+Introduction: Physics is the study of the dynamics of the Universe.
 Western dynamics has a long history.
 From a literary point of view, its roots lie in ancient Greece when those people first began to wonder in writing about what makes the world tick.
 Initial efforts in this direction were mythical and dramatic.
 Drawing on the experience of everyday life and the conscious mental experience accompanying human action, they imagined that the world was controlled by powerful personalities (sometimes called gods) who managed the world in a manner analogous to the way ordinary people managed their lives, farming, building, hunting, forming and breaking relationships, managing households, reproducing and so on.

 The next stage was to devise a collective picture of a world full of gods which came to be called physics.
 Every entity became endowed with a nature that makes it do what it does in the various situations in which it finds itself.
 So fire naturally rises, heavy things fall, plants and animals follow their diverse natures and we too have a nature, difficult to understand and control which often leads to happiness or disaster, something to be captured by poets and dramatists.

-Simple natures are easier to understand than complex ones, so progress in understanding the dynamics of the universe has been faster at the simple end of the spectrum, the region now studied by physics, chemistry and biology.
+Simple natures are easier to understand than complex ones, so progress in understanding the dynamics of the Universe has been faster at the simple end of the spectrum, the region now studied by physics, chemistry and biology.
 Although these sciences all have different names, they all have to do with the nature of things, and can therefore be considered branches of physics.

 [page 33]